Pierre Morpain: Early life

 Pierre Morpain was born in Blaye, a community on the Gironde in southwestern France, in roughly 1686.
 His father, Jacques Morpain, was a local businessman.
 Both parents died when he was young, and by 1703 he was serving at sea.
 In 1706 he was given command of the Intrépide, based in the West Indies at Cap-Français (present-day Cap-Haïtien), with instructions to interfere with British shipping.
 In 1707 he cruised as far north as New England, where he captured two prizes: a ship full of provisions, and a slave ship.
 Since France and England were then at war, he made for the nearest safe port, which was Port Royal, the capital of Acadia.
 Unknown to Morpain, an English colonial force had recently abandoned a siege there, and the town was in desperate need of supplies.
 Morpain generously offered his captured stores to the town, winning the gratitude of Acadia's Governor Daniel d'Auger de Subercase.
 Fearing a renewed attack, Subercase asked Morpain to stay; the English returned in late August, and Morpain and his ship's crew assisted the Acadians in driving the besiegers off.

 After returning to the West Indies, Morpain was given command of a naval vessel, the Marquis de Choiseul, that was under the authority of Saint-Domingue's governor.
 At the urging of Subercase, Morpain sailed north to engage in privateering in the waters of New England and Acadia in 1709.
 While there he married Marie-Joseph de Chauffours, daughter of Louis Damours de Chauffours, an Acadian settler.
 His privateering was highly successful, building a reputation with both the French authorities and New England sailing interests.
-When the English failed to attach Port Royal in 1709 Morpain returned briefly to the West Indies to return his employer's vessel.
+When the English failed to attack Port Royal in 1709, Morpain returned briefly to the West Indies to return his employer's vessel.

 He then settled in Plaisance, Newfoundland, where he was joined by his wife, and he again took up privateering.
 In 1711 a French-Indian force besieged Annapolis Royal but lacked armaments to attack the fort.
 Following a request they made to Newfoundland's governor, Morpain loaded his ship with supplies and munitions and sailed off to meet them.
 However, his ship encountered part of a major British naval expedition, and was captured after three hours' battle.
 Imprisoned at St. John's, he was released back to Plaisance in 1712.
 Later that year he returned to France, where he spent the next year; during this time he apparently sought an appointment in the naval establishment.